 - Track Ownership: City of Richmond

 The Main Street facility opened to serve as a union station for two major railroads, the Seaboard Air Line (SAL) Railroad, running north and south, and the Chesapeake and Ohio (C&O) Railroad, running east and west.
-The headhouse building and train shed were originally designed by Wilson, Harris, & Richards, three famous railroad terminal specialists from Philadelphia, prior to the Spanish-American War, in 1898.
+The headhouse building and train shed were originally designed by Wilson, Harris, & Richards, famous railroad terminal specialists from Philadelphia, prior to the Spanish-American War, in 1898.
 Economic hardships following the war delayed construction and the facility was not opened until November 27, 1901.
 Architecturally, the station presents an excellent example of the Beaux Arts style adapted in what has been termed Second Renaissance Revival, dating from the 1880s and fostered by premier 19th century architect Richard Morris Hunt.

-Seven bays wide on its entry sides and three on the flanking sides, the terminal building is veneered with Pompeian brick and many architectural embellishments in stone and terracotta.
-A five-bay loggia, with Corinthian capitals on its columns and roses carved into the lower face of the arches, sits above the rusticated stone portico with its own segmented arches; an ornate four-clock, six-story tower stands at the southwest corner of the building—a familiar Richmond landmark to drivers above on Interstate 95.
+Seven bays wide on its entry sides and three on the flanking sides, the terminal building is veneered with elegant Pompeian brick and many architectural embellishments in stone and terracotta.
+A five-bay loggia, with Corinthian capitals on its columns and roses carved into the lower face of the arches, sits above the rusticated stone portico with its own segmented arches; an ornate six-story tower with four clock faces stands at the southwest corner of the building—a familiar Richmond landmark to drivers above on Interstate 95.
 The steeply-pitched hipped roof is covered in red clay tiles and pierced by two rows of dormers.
-The main body of the headhouse is four stories tall and first contained the station waiting rooms, ticket offices, men’s and ladies’ rooms, dining and retiring rooms on the first and second floors; and railroad offices on the two floors above.
+The main body of the headhouse is four stories tall and originally contained the station waiting rooms, ticket offices, men’s and ladies’ rooms, dining and retiring rooms on the first and second floors; and railroad offices on the two floors above.

-The Main Street station was added to the National Register of Historic Places on October 15, 1970, and designated a National Historic Landmark on December 8, 1976.
+Main Street station was added to the National Register of Historic Places on October 15, 1970, and designated a National Historic Landmark on December 8, 1976.

 The station remained vacant for several years until SWA Development Corporation bought it in 1983 with plans to turn it into a shopping mall.
 On the eve of the conversion, October 7, 1983, a six-alarm fire destroyed the upper floors and roof of the headhouse.
-The building was subsequently restored, including using replica roof tiles, and the shopping mall opened in 1985 but closed in a short time thereafter.
+The building was subsequently restored, using replica roof tiles, and the shopping mall opened in 1985 but closed in a short time thereafter.
 In these interim years between active train service, the station also housed an unsuccessful nightclub—the Shockhoe Bottom area being a center for nightlife at the time.
 In 1990, the Virginia Department of Health opened offices in the facility.